MicrosoftDocs/win32/desktop-src/direct3d9/d3dvtxpcaps.md

 ---
-description: A combination of one or more flags that control the device create behavior. ms.assetid: 2d3e548f-8559-4a36-b814-6d598bead1d0
+description: Learn about a combination of one or more flags that control the device create behavior. ms.assetid: 2d3e548f-8559-4a36-b814-6d598bead1d0
 title: D3DVTXPCAPS
 ms.topic: article